Diatoms in no joke when it comes to defining the type of drowning. There are more than 9 significant how they help in solving the crime.

 Scaled chrysophytes (golden algae) and Eunotia (diatoms were the two most commonly identified genes.
 The findings were employed to calculate the degree of similarity between the reference samples and clothing.
 It positively matched.

 Read More: Reel Danger Case Study: Forensic Files, Evidence, Culprits, And Diatoms

 2. Tracing DB Cooper Money

 Most famous skyjacking.
 Adventurous.
 Thrilling.
 This was exactly like a live-action money heist filming that happened on November 24th, 1971.
-Plus, this is the case of hijacking of the United States that remains unsolved even after three decades.
+Plus, this is the case of the hijacking of the United States which remains unsolved even after three decades.

 No physical evidence was retrieved until after 9 years.
 On February 10th, 1980, three bundles of $20 totaling roughly $6,000 with serial numbers matching the Cooper ransom.
 Bills were discovered on the Columbia River near Portland, about 30 km away (Tena bar North) from the reported jump zone over Ariel Washington.
 Once bills were discovered, FBI Investigators went on the hunt to discover when money was buried.

 It was the first time diatom analysis seemed promising.
 And diatom species, such as Asterionella Formosa, provide more reliable data due to their seasonal variation and could establish a time frame when the bills were immersed in water.